Nice3point/RevitTemplates/wiki/Templates.md

 > Creating a project without UI based on this template will create a completely empty project, great for writing util libraries for your add-in.

 ![image](https://github.com/user-attachments/assets/abedaa19-5e66-41f2-bedb-f43c5dac1d06)

+# Revit Service Defaults

+Suitable for modular add-ins.
+Option for developers who want one configuration for the application and all its modules.

+This template creates a class library with the logging and diagnostics setup, and a single `AddServiceDefaults` method that applies it.
+The method is declared in the namespace of the host builder, and you call it without an extra `using` directive.

+After creating a project based on this template, you have to add a `reference` to this project from [Revit AddIn Application](#revit-addin-application).
+Then delete the `Logging` and `Diagnostics` folders from the application, this template already contains them, and call `AddServiceDefaults` instead of `AddLoggingDefaults`.

+> [!IMPORTANT]
+> Choose the same `Dependency Injection` option the application was created with, it selects the type the defaults are applied to.

 # Revit AddIn Solution